Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Recommendations

 \section{Recommendations}

 We now discuss practical recommendations to help researchers approach missingness in simulation studies; see Table~\ref{tab:recommendations} for a summary.

 \begingroup \endgroup

+When implementing a simulation study, it is common for initial attempts to produce issues that result in some form of missingness.
+In this case, the first step should be to rethink the implementation of the DGM, methods, and performance measures.
+In particular, when a new method is developed and missingness is encountered, this is often indicative of its limitations.
+Researchers should then reconsider the methodology and implementation of the method to avoid missingness before even attempting to address it in any of the ways discussed in this paper (therefore indicated as ``recommendation 0'' in Table~\ref{tab:recommendations}).
+However, while iteratively adjusting a method or simulation study to understand and avoid missingness is a normal part of early method development, researchers should also be careful not to selectively choose favorable settings to present an unreliable method as better than it actually is \citep{Pawel2024, Niessl2021}.

+If missingness is a particularly serious problem for certain methods or applications, researchers may consider conducting simulation studies with the primary goal of evaluating missingness rather than treating it as a nuisance.
+For example, in our literature review, the simulation study by \citet{Cooperman2022} focused entirely on a better understanding of the occurrence of improper solutions (``Heywood'' cases: negative variances or absolute correlations greater than one) in exploratory factor analysis.
+Such studies can guide data analysts and inform future simulation studies and methodological research.

+Following good coding practices when writing simulation study code is critical to detecting and handling missingness \citep{Sigal2016, Morris2019, Chalmers2020, White2024, Siepe2024, Williams2024}.
+This includes modular design (e.g., separate functions for data generation, method application, and performance assessment), capturing errors and warnings (e.g., using \texttt{tryCatch()} in R when applying a method that may not converge), using seeds for reproducibility, and saving intermediate results for debugging.
+Dedicated simulation study software, such as the SimDesign R package \citep{Chalmers2020}, can help to safely organize and run simulation studies, including convenience features such as catching errors and parallelization.

-It is crucial that researchers quantify, report, and investigate missingness.
+When analyzing the results from their simulation study, it is crucial that researchers always quantify, report, and investigate missingness.
 This enables readers to assess whether or not missingness poses a problem for the interpretation of the results.
 Even if no missingness occurred, it is recommended to report this explicitly.
-Visualizations (e.g., of the distribution of missingness rates per simulation factor as in Figure~\ref{fig:carter2019-exploring}) or meta-models (using missingness as the outcome and method and simulation factors as covariates) can help in reporting and improve understanding of missingness patterns.
+Visualizations or meta-models can help in reporting and improve understanding of missingness patterns.
 In addition, it is often advisable to compare the properties of the simulated data sets in missing and non-missing repetitions within a condition to understand potential properties of the data that might lead to missingness.